ATMAC Grant Guidelines now available

 - influencing the evolution or adoption of international standards and protocols.

 Industry associations, including peak bodies and rural research and development corporations are eligible to apply for ATMAC funding.
-Proposals are required to demonstrate broad support across the relevant industry stakeholders and include a co-contribution, financial and/or in-kind.
+Proposals must demonstrate broad support across the relevant industry stakeholders and include a meaningful co-contribution, financial and/or in-kind.
 The nature of the arrangements will vary depending on the sector, export markets and diversification activities being targeted.